alexwolf1975/CryptosEncoder/Cryptos 2.3/README.md

 **-e, --encryption:** encryption action.
 **-d, --decryption:** decryption action.
 **-mpn, --mulprimenul:** permutation, noise, multiplication method.
 It is recommended for small volumes of information, approximately a few key lengths or little.
 **-cns, --ciphersystem:** cipher numeral system method.
-It is recommended for small volumes of information, many times overhad the key length and more.
+It is recommended for large volumes of information, many times overhad the key length and more.
 **-c file, --cipher file:** file with hipher key.
 **-b16, --io_base16:** base16 input or output file.
 It it recommended for key generation option.
 **-b64, --io_base64:** base64 input or output file.